Vincent Ledoux

-Vincent Ledoux (born 21 June 1966) is a French politician of Agir who has been serving as a member of the French National Assembly since 18 June 2017, representing the 10th constituency of the department of Nord.
+Vincent Ledoux (born 21 June 1966) is a French politician served as a member of the National Assembly from March 2016 to June 2022 and July 2022 to June 2025, representing the 10th constituency of the department of Nord.

 Political career

 In the Republicans' 2016 primaries, Ledoux endorsed Nicolas Sarkozy as the party's candidate for the 2017 French presidential election.

 In parliament, Ledoux serves on the Finance Committee.
 He was previously a member of the Committee on Cultural Affairs and Education from 2016 until 2019.

 He was substitute for Gérald Darmanin at the 2022 French legislative election, and replaced him when he was reappointed to the Borne government.